Ephraim-usc/glike/README.md

 `prune` is a float number between 0 and 1, that specifies the proportion of discarding low likelihood trees.
 Enabling this feature often reduces noise when dealing with reconstructed trees.
-The default is 0.0, meaning that all trees are reserved.
+The default is 0.0, meaning that all trees are preserved.

 This function returns the log probability that such genealogical trees are generated under the hypothesized demography.